concl/math/geometry/perspective_projection.md

 Here are the angles with a diagram underneath:

-$\theta$ : The azimathal angle, or the angle of the direction of the camera projected in the XY plane.
+$\theta$ : The azimuthal angle, or the angle of the direction of the camera projected in the XY plane.

 $\phi$ : The polar angle, or the angle from the Z axis.